 - 3.1 The Authority was legally created by the Local Government Act (LGA) 1985 as a joint Authority.
-The LGA establishes the Authority as a 'supervisory body' for the Fire Service, which is accountable to local communities for the services delivered. - 3.2 The Fire and Rescue Services Act 2004, National Framework for Fire and Rescue Services 2012, Regulatory Reform Order, Civil Contingencies Act and other enabling legislation set out the statutory duties and functions the Authority is accountable for. - 3.3 The Chief Fire Officer (CFO) is the Head of Paid Service (Local Government in Housing Act 1989) and as such along with officers, is accountable to the Authority for making decisions which enable the delivery of the aforementioned functions.
+The LGA establishes the Authority as a 'supervisory body' for the Fire Service, which is accountable to local communities for the services delivered. - 3.2 The Fire and Rescue Services Act 2004, National Framework for Fire and Rescue Services 2012, Regulatory Reform Order, Civil Contingencies Act and other enabling legislation set out the statutory duties and functions the Authority is accountable for. - 3.3 The Chief Fire Officer (CFO) is the Head of Paid Service (as defined by the Local Government in Housing Act 1989) and as such along with other statutory officers, is accountable to the Authority for making decisions which enable the delivery of the aforementioned functions and importantly the delivery of the Integrated Risk Management Plan (IRMP).
 The Authority's Constitution (the Constitution) sets out the parameters of this decision making before approval is sought from the Authority. - 3.4 The Constitution sets out the current roles, responsibilities and accountabilities of both the Authority, as well as the CFO and officers. - 3.5 The implementation of the Policing and Crime Act 2017 and government legislation around devolution have begun to change the status quo for Fire and Rescue Authorities.
 New models of governance for Fire and Rescue Services are emerging as can be seen from the most recent changes in the Essex Police and Fire Crime Commissioner (PCC), Greater Manchester Combined Authority Fire Function and pending changes for the London Fire Commissioner (LFC).
-Each model whilst different, provides single accountability for the Fire Service through either a Police and Crime Commissioner, Mayor and/or a Fire Commissioner. - 3.6 Each of the above arrangements are new, indeed the LFC has yet to be implemented, however as these different arrangements are being embedded they have begun to create inconsistencies in the accountability of the CFO role.
+Each model whilst different, provides single accountability for the Fire Service through either a Police and Crime Commissioner, Mayor and/or a Fire Commissioner. - 3.6 Each of the above arrangements are new, indeed the LFC arrangements have only just been implemented, however as these different arrangements are being embedded they have begun to create inconsistencies in the accountability of the CFO role.

 - 3.7 Where a Fire Authority is transferred to a PCC a section 4a order sets out the arrangements for this change and where roles and responsibilities sit.
 The Essex Fire Order 2017, identifies the CFO as the only person that can be delegated the role of preparing and publishing the IRMP.
-It also stipulates that the CFO will be held to account for the exercise of CFO functions, or those provided by those under the 'direct control' of the CFO. - 3.8 The Greater Manchester Combined Authority (Fire and Rescue Functions) Order 2017 provides a broad framework for governance of the Greater Manchester Fire and Rescue Service covering the role of the Combined Authority, Mayor and the Fire Committee. - 3.9 The LFC will be both the CFO and the Fire Authority.
-The LFC will employ staff, own London Fire Brigade Assets and take on all liabilities of the Authority.
-The LFC will be a Corporate Sole, however the Mayor of London is still accountable for the budget and IRMP and the LFC will be accountable to the Mayor. - 3.10 These current and future changes need to be considered alongside the developing draft National Framework for Fire and Rescue Service (England).
+It also stipulates that the CFO will be held to account for the exercise of CFO functions, or those provided by those under the 'direct control' of the CFO. - 3.8 The Greater Manchester Combined Authority (Fire and Rescue Functions) Order 2017 provides a broad framework for governance of the Greater Manchester Fire and Rescue Service covering the role of the Combined Authority, Mayor and the Fire Committee. - 3.9 The LFC is both the CFO and the Fire Authority.
+The LFC employs staff, owns London Fire Brigade Assets and takes on all liabilities of the Authority.
+The LFC is a Corporate Sole, however the Mayor of London is still accountable for the budget and IRMP and the LFC is be accountable to the Mayor. - 3.10 These current and future changes have been considered alongside the developing draft National Framework for Fire and Rescue Service (England).
 This has recently been consulted upon and now proposed to more overtly identify the role of the CFO as 'the individual who has responsibility for managing the fire and rescue service, accountable for the delivery of the fire and rescue service and the functions of persons under their direction and control'.